• IWCN Connect

 • Arrange transport to your new city

-• Check in to your (short stay) accommodation
+• Check in to your (short-term) accommodation

 • Register at your municipality to get your BSN